 The capital of Western Australia – perpetually warm and sunny Perth.
 Or at least the states ad campaigns have convinced me of!
 When the Swan River meets the coast and beautiful sandy beaches line the suburbs, it has a collection of natural wonders within it’s state lines that everyone should see at least once in their lives.

 Adelaide is South Australia’s cosmopolitan coastal capital.
 Home to two of Australia’s best museums – the Art Gallery of South Australia, displaying expansive collections of Indigenous art, and the South Australian Museum, devoted to natural history.
-Known for it’s abundance of Australian wildlife on Kangaroo Island, and the majestic Murray River and the impressive Flinders Ranges, Adelaide is also the gateway to 4 different wine regions: McLaren Vale, Clare Valley, Coonawarra and the Barossa Valley – a firm foodie favorite, and the home of one of Australia’s greatest exports – Maggie Beer.
+Known for it’s abundance of Australian wildlife on Kangaroo Island, the majestic Murray River and the impressive Flinders Ranges, Adelaide is also the gateway to 4 different wine regions: McLaren Vale, Clare Valley, Coonawarra and the Barossa Valley – a firm foodie favorite, and the home of one of Australia’s greatest exports – Maggie Beer.

 Brisbane is the capital of Australia’s most populous state, Queensland and is the gateway to Australia’s most loved ‘holiday’ destination.
 The city combines art and culture with museums, creative spaces and hip restaurants which are paired with man made beaches and manicured gardens to create a one-of-a-kind type city.

-Outside the city there is a some great of day trips & weekend getaways to go on, with a whole heap of destinations to chose between – from the beaches of the Sunshine Coast, theme parks on the Gold Coast, Australia’s adventure capital of Cairns, Great Barrier Reef gateway cities of Port Douglas and Airlie Beach and not forgetting the Daintree Rainforest and a wildlife sanctuary in practically every city.
+Outside the city there is a some great of day trips & weekend getaways to go on, with a whole heap of destinations to chose between – from the beaches of the Sunshine Coast, theme parks on the Gold Coast, surfing at Surfers Paradise, Australia’s adventure capital of Cairns, Great Barrier Reef gateway cities of Port Douglas and Airlie Beach and not forgetting the Daintree Rainforest and a wildlife sanctuary in practically every city.
 There’s just so much to do it could be hard to decide where to go first!